CansuYildiriim/DSA210-Weather-vs-Transport-Istanbul/README.md

-# Understanding the Relationship Between Weather, Major Events, and Public Transportation Usage in Istanbul
+# Understanding the Relationship Between Weather, Major Events(Football Match Days), and Public Transportation Usage in Istanbul

 ## Motivation
 I chose this project because I live in Istanbul, and I’ve always noticed how weather and big events can change the way people travel.